 g. the Men’s Lower Boat Captain and Women's Lower Boat Captain, h. the Welfare Officer,

 k. the Boatperson,

 l. the Senior Treasurer.

 Part X: Conduct, grievances, and disciplinary procedures

 1. Any member violating any of the rules or regulations of the Club or being judged guilty of unsatisfactory conduct may, by decision of the Committee, be suspended, or expelled.

 2. Any member so suspended or expelled may appeal to an independent Hearings Panel if such an appeal is approved by any three Officers.
 The panel may be drawn from the membership of the Club or from other clubs in the region.
 The panel will hear and receive evidence, reach a conclusion, affirm or reject the sanctions imposed as appropriate.

 3. Any hearings panel must give a fair and independent hearing to the appellant within an appropriate timescale.
 Hearings must not contravene the Human Rights Act 1998 or any other policies of the Club and/or BR.

 4. An individual or member with a complaint about treatment by the Club should set out their grievance, in the first instance to the President.
-The Club will seek to deal with complaints in a fair and timely manner, with reference to British Rowing’s Guidelines on Grievance and Disciplinary Procedures in Rowing.
+The Club will seek to deal with complaints and welfare concerns in a fair and timely manner, with reference to Jesus College Boat Club Code of Conduct and Complaints Guidance and British Rowing’s Guidelines on Grievance and Disciplinary Procedures in Rowing.

 Part XI: Equal opportunities and child protection policies